copperwater/xNetHack/doc/xnh-changelog-6.0.md

   longer a special case for unique engulfers (Juiblex counts under the amorphous rule).
 - Getting lifesaved lowers current and maximum Con by 2, to a minimum of 3.
+- Mold grows on corpses roughly 5% of the time rather than 50%.

 ### Interface changes